This Week in HZ

 Students are learning to make traditional tie dye works, using grass and trees.

 It was also a big week on campus for students, with major events happening in our Hangzhou CIS curriculum.
-On Monday and Wednesday, students finished their first round of Collaboration learning inquiries, and on Friday they launched into the world of interdisciplinary, collaborative learning.
+On Monday and Wednesday, students finished their first round of Collaboration learning enquiries, and on Friday they launched into the world of interdisciplinary, collaborative learning.
 Students are now fully engrossed in three different Collaboration classes: Hangzhou Hawks, a collaboration of humanities, arts and design; Designing Social Change, a collaboration between design and humanities; and Science Alive, a science and drama collaboration.
 Two of these units are strengthened by the help of parent-experts, with students in Hangzhou Hawks and Science Alive receiving guidance from professionals in applicable fields.
 Our Hangzhou CIS community is grateful for this support, and we know that the students are reaping the benefits of their parents’ expertise and insights.

 In Hangzhou Hawks, students leapt at the opportunity to ask questions to a panel of business professionals via live video conferencing.